 4. Try Second Hand

-Every couple years, I pick up clothes one size too big at the thrift store for our kid’s 72 hour kits.
+Every couple of years, I pick up clothes one size too big at the thrift store for our kid’s 72-hour kits.

 In addition, not all emergency preparedness items have to break the bank.
 You can start with smaller items first.

 Here are some articles that may help:

 - 21 Things to look for every time you go to a yard sale or thrift store